ChengHust/IEEE-CEC-2023-Competition/README.md

   MONIM1 (D=3006), MONIM2(D=3006), MONIM3 (D=3006).
 The maximum number of function evaluations (maxFE=1e9 for MONVM and MONIM Problems).
 * Participants are allowed to use the parallel execution mode for efficiency.

+## Important Dates:
+For participants planning to submit a paper to the 2023 IEEE Congress on Evolutionary Computation:
+### Paper submission: 13 Jan 2023
+  - We have also hosted two special sessions on CEC 2023 ("Large-scale multi-objective optimization in emerging applications" and "EC in Healthcare Industry").
+  - Paper reviews: 3 Mar 2023
+  - Paper re-submission: 24 Mar 2023
+  - Paper final notifications: 31 Mar 2023
+Note: You are encouraged to submit your paper to the given at: [CEC 2023](https://2023.ieee-cec.org/) **Participants for competition** only:
+  - Results submission deadline: 31 April 2023
+  - You can submit your related documents and results to Dr. He (chenghe_seee@hust.edu.cn)/ Dr. Wang (hdwang@xidian.edu.cn)/ Dr. Tian (field910921@gmail.com).

+## Competition Organizers:
+* Cheng He
+  School of Electrical and Electronic Engineering, Huazhong University of Science and Technology, Wuhan 430074, China. chenghe_seee@hust.edu.cn
+* Ye Tian
+  Institutes of Physical Science and Information Technology, Anhui University, Hefei 230601, China field910921@gmail.com
+* Handing Wang
+  School of Artificial Intelligence, Xidian University, Xi'an 710071, China. hdwang@xidian.edu.cn
+* Hongbin Li
+  School of Electrical and Electronic Engineering, Huazhong University of Science and Technology, Wuhan 430074, China. lihongbin@hust.edu.cn
+* Yaochu Jin
+  Faculty of Technology, Bielefeld University, D-33615 Bielefeld, Germany yaochu.jin@uni-bielefeld.de